truenas/middleware/docs/developer/roadmap.rst

   * Allows use of virtualized Linux, replacing the inferior functionality of Linux jails.
   * Replaces arbitrary jails, which we conflated with the plugin system in 9.x.

+- Jails UI

+  * Once apps and basic functionality aimed at the majority of our user community are working, bring back completely custom jails.
+  * Full GUI controls: create, delete, start, stop, configure, migrate, and update.